David | Email | Facebook | LinkedIn | Twitter | Intersect | Archive

 Vernon was a founding member and 2009 President of the Society of Legal Vegans, the club at the University of Auckland Law School that is the genesis of this blog.

 He is an elected member of the Waitematā Local Board of Auckland Council.
-His roles on the Local Board include Deputy Chair of the Finance Committee; Deputy Chair of the Hearings Committee; Lead of the Parks and Open Spaces Portfolio; and, Co-holder of the Heritage, Urban Design and Planning Portfolio.
+His roles on the Local Board include Lead of the Heritage, Urban Design and Planning Portfolio and co-holder of the Transport portfolio.

 He is a Barrister and Solicitor of the High Court of New Zealand and works as a solicitor at the Auckland Community Law Centre.

 In 2014, he worked at the University of Auckland as a Professional Teaching Fellow at the Department of Planning, National Institute for Creative Arts and Industry (NICAI), and from 2011-2013 as a tutor in Jurisprudence at the Faculty of Law in the general streams as well as the Māori and Pasifika programes.
 He was a Research Fellow at the New Zealand Centre for Environmental Law from 2009 to 2011 working closely with Professor Klaus Bosselmann who was also his Masters thesis supervisor.